vojtatom/numflow.py/readme.md

 ## Compilation and running
 There is makefile for Linux, the makefile runs the setup.py and compiles thy Cython/C++ stuff.
 On Windows, please compile the code with python command `python3 setup.py build_ext --inplace` which will build all the stuff inplace.
 You can use e.g. Anaconda prompt for the compilation.

+## Documentation
+The python user api is documented using classical python docstrings, for more info please see [visualization.py](numflow/visualization.py).
+Please see [run.py](run.py) as an example of user-written code, or see the example bellow.

 ## Using the numflow framework
 This fork of the numflow framework offers: